Evidential Blood Testing

 tough time; on behalf of everyone here at the Kavinoky Law Firm, we hope this helps.

 Whenever someone is arrested for DUI in California, the law allows for a choice of tests.
-If they are arrested for driving under the influence of alcohol, then they are to be offered the choice between a breath and a blood test.
+If they are arrested for driving under the influence of alcohol, then they are to be offered the choice between a breath test and a blood test.
 If they arrested for driving under the influence of drugs, they have a choice between a blood and a urine test.

 Of course, many drivers report that law enforcement offers dishonor the law concerning California’s implied consent rights by insisting that the person arrested submit to the officer’s choice of test for them.
 This can give rise to another issue, namely, suppression of the results where they are the byproduct of a pattern of law enforcement abuse by not honoring this right.